 A data breach occurs when personal information is destroyed, accessed or released without explicit permission.
 This includes leaking information (whether accidentally or intentionally), as well as the unlawful processing of personal data.
 The most common examples of data breaches are losing a USB memory device containing personal data, a computer being hacked or files containing personal data falling into the wrong hands via the waste paper bin.

-If you encounter or suspect a breach of data, report this immediately to the CERT (Computer Emergency Response Team).
+If you encounter or suspect a breach of data, please report it immediately by emailing email@example.com.

 University of Groningen